How to spend 24 hours in Nadi, Fiji

-We have covered our trip to Fiji in 3 Chapters from the lens of travelling to Fiji from India, experiences to include in your itinerary, availability of vegetarian food in Fiji and exploring the local Fijian culture.
+We have covered our trip to Fiji in 3 Chapters from the lens of travelling to Fiji from India, experiences to include in your itinerary, Fiji as one of the best honeymoon destinations, availability of vegetarian food in Fiji and exploring the local Fijian culture.

 You are reading Chapter 2.